Scholarships and Assistantships

 No additional application required – we will review based on completed SOPHAS applications for all MPH applicants.

-Undergraduate GPA of 3.5 or higher.
+Undergraduate GPA of 3.3 or higher.
 Once awarded a Dean’s Scholarship, you must maintain a minimum of a 3.5 Graduate GPA.
-Candidates are also required to commit to enroll credits
+Candidates are also required to commit to enroll for at least 6 credits per semester.

 SPH awards Graduate Fellowships to incoming DPH students each academic year.
 The Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no formal application for the Fellowship.
 The Admissions Committee selects potential candidates based on excellent entering academic